Quantifying Inefficiency of Fair Cost-Sharing Mechanisms for Sharing Economy: Introduction

 \item The SPoA for egalitarian and Nash bargaining solutions is $O(\sqrt{K} \log K)$.

 \item The SPoA for usage based cost-sharing is generally $\Omega(K)$.
-However, we provide natural sufficient conditions to improve the SPoA to be $\Theta(\log K)$, which apply to the the sharing economy examples in this paper.
+However, we provide natural sufficient conditions to improve the SPoA to be $\Theta(\log K)$, which apply to the examples of sharing economy in this paper.

 \item Therefore, distributed decision-making processes under common fair cost-sharing mechanisms induce only moderate inefficiency.

 \item We also study the existence of stable coalition structures.

 \end{enumerate}